mattermost/docs/source/administration/config-settings.rst

 Enable Synchronizing SAML Accounts With AD/LDAP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-**True**: When true, Mattermost periodically synchronizes SAML user attributes, including user deactivation and removal, with AD/LDAP.
+**True**: Mattermost periodically synchronizes SAML user attributes, including user deactivation and removal, with AD/LDAP.
 Enable and configure synchronization settings at Authentication > AD/LDAP.
 See `documentation <https://about.mattermost.com/default-saml-ldap-sync>`_ to learn more.

 **False**: Synchronization of SAML accounts with AD/LDAP is disabled.